 Planning a Trip to Florida

 The raw beauty of Florida is unmatched by any state in the continental United States.
 In a single day during a Florida road trip, you can drive from the rolling waves of the East Coast to the dense panther-filled jungles in Central Florida.
-We will show you the best way to plan your your trip to Florida, curious travelers will want to understand its natural beauty and complexities.
+When planning a trip to Florida, curious travelers will want to understand its natural beauty and complexities.

 As a tourist, your visit to Florida will likely be jam-packed with beach lounging, seashell collecting, kayaking in the Keys, hiking in the Everglades, and swimming in crystal-clear lagoons.
 If you are wondering how to plan a trip to Florida, we suggest you begin by exploring it from home.
 By familiarizing yourself with the following important topics will lay the groundwork for you to really understand Florida as more than a simple tourist destination.

 Explore the Nature to Plan your Trip to Florida